AaronLasseigne/active_interaction/README.md

 ### Optional inputs

-Optional inputs can be defined by using the `:default` option as described in [the Filters section][].
+Optional inputs can be defined by using the `:default` option as described in [the filters section][].
 Within the interaction, provided and default values are merged to create `inputs`.
 There are times where it is useful to know whether a value was passed to `run` or the result of a filter default.
 In particular, it is useful when `nil` is an acceptable value.
 For example, you